charleswasaway/charleswasaway/README.md

 <h2>⚠ PLEASE READ BYI ⚠</h2>

 <p>
-Anyone under 18, please DNI.
-I’m not comfortable interacting with minors and prefer to keep my online spaces strictly 18+.
+Anyone under 18, PLEASEEE DNI.
+I really don't want to interact or deal w/minors and prefer to keep my online spaces strictly 18+.
 </p>

 <p>
-If you’re under 18, please don’t message or engage with me.
-Following me on GitHub or wanting to C+H is fine, as long as you don’t try to talk to me.
+Following me on GitHub, signing my Strawpage/Ata, or wanting to C+H is fine, as long as you don’t try to actively talk to me.
 </p>

 <p>